open-source-labs/Reactime/README.md

 Then right click on your application and choose the 'Reactime' context menu item to open up a Reactime panel.

 Alternatively, you can open up your Chrome DevTools and navigate to the Reactime panel.

+### Looking to contribute to Reactime?

+<i>Please refer to Developer Install for a detailed guide:</i>

+Refer to the [👩‍💻 Developer README](src/DEVELOPER_README.md) for more info on the project, and instructions on building from source.

 ## <b>Troubleshooting</b>